Pulse detonation engine: History

-To date, no practical PDE has been put into production, but several testbed engines have been built and one was successfully integrated into a low-speed demonstration aircraft that flew in sustained PDE powered flight in 2008.
 In June 2008, the Defense Advanced Research Projects Agency (DARPA) unveiled Blackswift, which was intended to use this technology to reach speeds of up to Mach 6.
 However the project was reported cancelled soon afterward, in October 2008.

-Concept

-Pulse jets
+Operation

 The basic operation of the PDE is similar to that of the pulse jet engine.
 In the pulse jet, air is mixed with fuel to create a flammable mixture that is then ignited in an open chamber.
 The resulting combustion greatly increases the pressure of the mixture to approximately 100 atmospheres (10 MPa), which then expands through a nozzle for thrust.

 To ensure that the mixture exits to the rear, thereby pushing the aircraft forward, a series of shutters are used to close off the front of the engine.
 Careful tuning of the inlet ensures the shutters close at the right time to force the air to travel in one direction only through the engine.
 Some pulse jet designs used a tuned resonant cavity to provide the valving action through the airflow in the system.
 These designs normally look like a U-shaped tube, open at both ends.

 In either system, the pulse jet has problems during the combustion process.
 As the fuel burns and expands to create thrust, it is also pushing any remaining unburnt charge rearward, out of the nozzle.
 In many cases some of the charge is ejected before burning, which causes the famous trail of flame seen on the V-1 flying bomb and other pulse jets.
 Even while inside the engine, the mixture's volume is constantly changing which inefficiently converts fuel into usable energy.